dhaval-kaneriya-mern-ak/temp-v2-sug-angular/README.md

 - `@rspack/core: 1.4.11`
 - `webpack: 5.99.9`

-Note:: if a package is also a direct dependency, it must match the override or npm throws `EOVERRIDE`.
+Note: if a package is also a direct dependency, it must match the override or npm throws `EOVERRIDE`.

 ### Why we pinned